 Clivia Miniata: original from southern Africa, it is also known as the Lily plant.
 The flowers on this indoor plant are very colorful and have a nice, sweet fragrance.
 It is not a pretentious plant and doesn’t need any special attention.

-The Peace Lily: This beautiful plant is often placed in bathrooms and laundry rooms as it is known for absorbing mold spores.
+The Peace Lily: This beautiful plant is often placed in bathrooms and laundry rooms as it is known for absorbing mold spores (you could get a home mold test done prior before purchasing the house plant).
 Besides this, it is also safe for pets.
 The peace Lily, as its name calls it, is a very peaceful and friendly plant that makes any room feel amazingly fresh!

 The Snake Plant: It is called this because of its unusual snake-shape.
 The leaves are long and sharp, with a light shadow of yellowish green on the edges.
 The snake plant is known for its capacity of absorbing nitrogen oxides and formaldehyde.
 This makes it the best plant for filtrating out chemicals, common in cosmetics or room fresheners.